Fields of moduli of three-point G-covers with cyclic p-Sylow, II: Proof of the Main Theorem

-\begin{proof} \emph{To (i) and (ii):} Let $\{\ol{X}_{\alpha}$, $\alpha \in A\}$ be the set of all $p^j$-components that intersect $p^{j+1}$-components.
-By Lemma \ref{Lnobigjumps}, this includes all the $p^j$-tails.
+\begin{proof} \emph{To (1) and (2):} Let $\{\ol{X}_{\alpha}$, $\alpha \in A\}$ be the set of all $p^j$-components that intersect $p^{j'}$-components with $j' > j$.
+By Lemma \ref{Ltailetale}, this includes all the $p^j$-tails.
 Also, for $i > 0$, let $\Pi_i$ be the set of all branch points of $f$ (equivalently $f^{str}$) with branching index divisible by $p^i$.
-As a consequence of \cite[Proposition 3.17]{Ob:vc} (setting the ``$\alpha$" of \cite{Ob:vc} equal to our $j$), we have the following equation relating the effective ramification invariants of the $\ol{X}_{\alpha}$ (see Definition \ref{Draminvariant}):
+As a consequence of \cite[Proposition 3.17]{Ob:vc} (setting the ``$\alpha$" of \cite{Ob:vc} equal to our $j$) and monotonicity, we have the following equation relating the effective ramification invariants of the $\ol{X}_{\alpha}$ (see Definition \ref{Draminvariant}):